-Communication in a COVID World: Creating Connections Has Never Been More Important
+Communication In An Uncertain World: Creating Connections Has Never Been More Important

-The COVID-19 pandemic has no bias – we’re all affected.
+The pandemic has no bias – we’re all affected.

-As we to learn how to live in a world impacted by COVID-19, business priorities are shifting by the day, the hour, or even the minute.
+As we to learn how to live in a world impacted by a pandemic and other uncertainty, business priorities are shifting by the day, the hour, or even the minute.
 Despite the challenges faced by leaders, we can’t leave people in the dark as we synthesize information and refine business plans.
 The need for clear communication is greater than ever.
 And the competition for your people’s attention has never been as fierce as it is right now.

 We must act deliberately to engage people.
 We must come up with alternative ways to create the emotional and intellectual connections that are so important to running a successful business.
 Despite constantly changing information and data, leaders must give people a complete story.
 If not, people fill in their own blanks.
 That story won’t be as accurate or complete as the one you’re telling them.